jkonowitch/jkonowitch.github.com/_posts/2013-03-19-yeoman-rails-angular.md

 4. Neat generators for Angular: `npm install generator-angular generator-testacular`
 5. Install all the Yeoman stuff: `npm install && bower install`
     + A couple of caveats for Yeoman:
       + You'll want to install [Grunt-Connect-Proxy][prox] for development.
-This allows you to proxy HTTP requests to your API to your rails server as you'll be running your app using `grunt server`, part of Yeoman's workflow.
+This allows you to proxy HTTP requests from your app to your Rails API as you'll be running your angular app using Yeoman's development server (`grunt server` to start it up).
+Of course, you will also have your rails development server going to serve as the API backend.
 You'll probably want to namespace your Rails API behind a `/api` path so that you're not adding each new controller to the proxy whitelist.
       + Change the `dist` folder destination in your `Gruntfile.js` to `../public`.
 This is where your compiled app assets will be deposited when you `grunt build`
 6. Start writing awesome apps.